Undertale: Writing

 Papyrus and Sans are named after the typefaces Papyrus and Comic Sans, and their in-game dialogue is displayed accordingly in their respective eponymous fonts.
 Both characters are listed in the game's credits as being inspired by J. N. Wiedle, author of Helvetica, a webcomic series about a skeleton named after the font of the same name.
 Papyrus in particular was conceived as a sketch in Fox's notebook; he was originally a mean-spirited character named "Times New Roman" who wears a fedora.
 Sans originally ran poker at a casino and was going to tell more puns but Fox knew that it would not be funny as he originally thought it would be.
 The idea of Sans with a casino would be revisited in the Xbox One port, where Sans runs a casino at his and Papyrus's house.
 According to Fox, the most memorable part of making Undertale was when Papyrus rejects Frisk during their date.
-It was originally more harsh than in the final game, this was changed due to one of the game's playtesters, a friend of Fox and a fan who loved Papyrus' character crying during the Papyrus rejection scene.
+It was originally more harsh than in the final game, this was changed due to one of the game's playtesters, a friend of Fox and a fan who loved Papyrus' character, crying during the Papyrus rejection scene.

-Undyne was difficult for Fox to write as a character; he tried to give her various accents and hobbies.
-The only detail that stayed consistent was that she was the first boss to actively want to kill the protagonist.
-The final depiction of Undyne's character wasn't thought up until Fox was writing her monologue before fighting the protagonist in her boss fight in the neutral and pacifist routes where Undyne became a natural character for Fox write for.
+During the game's development, Fox found Undyne to be a difficult character to write; he tried to give her various accents and hobbies, and the only detail that stayed consistent was that she was the first boss to actively want to kill the protagonist.
 Alphys was originally depicted as a man but Toby grew to dislike it, so Alphys ended up as a woman and had eyelashes added to her design.
 Asgore was initially intended to be an intimidating character but was changed to be more goofy, inspired by his friend, Reid Young, the founder of Fangamer.